nightrunner91/nightvue/README.md

 ## Grid

-NightVue grid system is quite similar to Bootstrap, but we are using entirely different approach to build mixins and functions.
+NightVue grid system is quite similar to [Bootstrap grid](https://getbootstrap.com/docs/4.0/layout/grid/), but we are using entirely different approach to build mixins and functions.
 Our grid system is built with flexbox and is fully responsive.
 If you are not familiar with flex we recomend to read this [article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background).
 NightVue grid uses a series of containers, rows, and cols to align content and in general shares the same principles as Bootstrap.
 Nonetheless we must mention some features and differences.

 There are 3 types of containers in NightVue: